Individuals may complain to the Information Commissioner if they believe their privacy has been interfered with and there has been a breach of:

 If the Information Commissioner forms the opinion that a tax file number or credit-reporting offence may have been committed, the matter will be referred to the Commissioner of the Australian Federal Police or the Commonwealth Director of Public Prosecutions for possible criminal investigation.

-For the Information Commissioner’s details, see ‘Contacts’ at the end of this chapter.
+For the Information Commissioner’s details, see ‘Contacts’.